 Cartridge Sediment Water Filters

 The most common type of filter for sediment removal is a cartridge filter.
-Often, these filters are packaged with several other filters and are usually the first line of defense when it comes to water filtration.
+Often, these filters are packaged with several other filters and are usually the first line of defense regarding water filtration.

 Pleated Cartridge Filter